 Some people have strong feelings about the kind of recipe that aims to create a Passover-friendly version of a dish that is typically leavened.
 Detractors think creating Passover bagels, muffins, and rolls miss the point of the holiday’s specific diet.
 Those in favor see the practice as helping to make a difficult holiday more bearable.
-Some will even point to foods like Passover Popovers as an example of Jewish ingenuity.

 Personally, I fall somewhere in the middle.
 I don’t see the point suffering through a week of “I can’t believe you want to call this a bagel.”
 (But hey, if you can convince yourself that whatever you’ve come up with tastes like a bagel, more power to you.
 I’ll have eggs for breakfast this week.)
 On the other hand, when the introduction of matzah into a dish creates a delightful new twist on an old favorite, I’m all for it.